-A student may request a leave of absence by submitting to the chair of the department a written request which lists the reasons for the leave, how the time will be spent and date for planned return.
+A student may request a leave of absence by submitting to the Chair of the Department a written request that includes a list of the reasons for the leave, how the time will be spent and the planned date of return.
 All faculty will review the request and after discussion, vote on the request.
-If unanimous affirmation is not received by faculty, the student will not be granted the leave.
-The faculty and/or the School of Medicine and Health Sciences dean may specify conditions that must be met during the leave of absence period.
+A majority of faculty must vote in favor of the request in order for the student to be granted the leave.
+The faculty, Department Chair and/or the School of Medicine and Health Sciences Dean may specify conditions that must be met during the leave of absence period.
+A student will be granted a maximum of two leave of absences during the program.